Affiliate links on Android Authority may earn us a commission. Learn more.

 Ah, the great outdoors, or how to push your phone’s HDR to its very limits.
 The selection of photos here spans a big zoom range, from wide angle all the way to 10x zoom and macro mode.
 My favorite shots are the red car on the road below the viewpoint, the mushrooms growing on the tree branch, and the man-made tree-shaped cave.
 I’ll let you find them.

 Going back to civilization, the shots in this collection are taken in Luxembourg city with plenty of old town pics, some park shots, and a mix of wide-angle and zoomed-in snaps.
 The bridge over the water shot is *chef kiss.*

 In the dark

-Yes, Night Sight is noticeably faster on the Pixel 7 Pro.
+Yes, Night Sight is noticeably faster on the Pixel 7 Pro than the Pixel 6 Pro.
 And it’s just as good as we know it to be.

 Zoo’ming on the animals

 When visiting a zoo, bioparc, or nature reserve, animals are often kept far away from people, behind fences and glass.
-Taking pics of them is always complicated, but the Pixel 6 Pro handled that well, and the 7 Pro does it even better.
-These shots are all taken with the tele lens.
+Taking pics of them is always complicated, but the Pixel 6 Pro could handle that well, and the 7 Pro does it even better.
+These shots are all taken with the Pixel 7 Pro’s tele lens.
 There are 5x, 10x, 15x, and 20x shots.
 If you look closely, you’ll definitely see artifacts at the higher zoom levels, but I think the 5x and 10x shots are quite excellent.
-My favorite pics are the last 3 with the red panda: 10x, 15x, and 20x respectively.
+My favorite pics are the last three with the red panda: 10x, 15x, and 20x respectively.